GuidesEmployee experience

 6. Sabotaging a colleague's work or spreading malicious rumors.

-7. Consistent unequal treatment of employees based on their protected characteristics.
+7. Consistent unequal treatment of based on their protected characteristics.

 8. Excessive and unwarranted monitoring or surveillance of employees.